040 Processing Data with Pandas#

 <class 'pandas.core.series.Series'>

 The Series object has a specific type (called its dtype).
-In this case the type is float64 which means that the data is stored as 64-bit floating point numbers.
+In this case the type is float64 which means that the data are stored as 64-bit floating point numbers.
 We can check the type of the data in a Series using the dtype attribute.
 Or, more conveniently, we can retrieve the data type of all the columns in the DataFrame using the DataFrame’s dtypes attribute.
 Let’s do that now,

 print(df.dtypes)